 Skip to main content

-Making a security deposit on a secured card is a way to help people with a limited or non-existent credit history receive a credit card.
+Making a security deposit on a secured card is a way to help people with a limited or non-existent credit history acquire a credit card.
 Security deposits are made at the time of account opening.
 They’re also a common form of collateral that a borrower looking to build their credit score or establish credit history can put down to support their creditworthiness.

 How much are security deposits on credit cards?